cristijora/vue-npm-template/README.md

-# vue-simple-boilerplate
+# vue-npm-template

-> The simplest possible Vue setup in a single HTML file
+> Scaffold a pre-configured template which will let you publish vue components to npm very fast/

 > This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init simple#1.0 my-project`

 ### Before You Start...

-This boilerplate is targeted at beginners who want to start exploring Vue without the distraction of a complicated development environment.
+This boilerplate is targeted at intermediate users who have knowledge of vue and npm modules.

-For advanced features such as asset compilation, hot-reload, lint-on-save, unit testing, and CSS extraction, we recommend that more experienced developers use one of the [other templates](https://github.com/vuejs-templates/).
+This template makes use of [POI](https://poi.js.org/#/) , [Bili](https://egoist.moe/bili/#/) to bundle the vue component.

 ## Usage